network Network

 Note

-If PCap mode is not listed, make sure that:
+If PCap mode is not listed, make sure PCap is enabled on your host and a supported network connection is present.

 Adapter